gonzex/test_abidocs/doc/developers/testsuite.md

 PbTe in rocksalt structure Test the computation of phonons,  dielectric tensor and Born effective charges,  with and without spin-obit coupling.
 BUG : even without spin-orbit coupling,  with ngkpt 2 2 2 the Born effective charges are not symmetric,  why ??
 BUG : even with only Gamma point,  the dynamical matrix is not symmetric : 3    2   1    1        -0.0488343140         0.0000000000

 Executable: abinit
-Keywords(s): SOC, abinit, DFPT, NC
+Keywords(s): NC, abinit, DFPT, SOC

 * * *